 The intelligence-led approach to anti-doping is still young and despite some positive aspects, there are clear obstacles to its implementation.
 In the UK, the NIM provides a well-established foundation for intelligence-led anti-doping.
 It fosters effective collaboration between UKAD and other public and private agencies involved in anti-doping.
 Additionally, there is evidence affirming the anti-doping community’s commitment to analysis as a central and defining principle of its intelligence-led approach.
 However, these principles must continue to be embedded and embraced throughout the organisations involved in anti-doping for the intelligence-based approach to succeed.
 Online doping marketplaces are particularly suited to an intelligence-based response and are a key example of how a sound intelligence framework can successfully address and accommodate both tactical and strategic priorities.

 However, the lack of global harmonisation continues to pose a significant threat to the efficacy of intelligence-led anti-doping.
 A successful intelligence-led anti-doping programme must facilitate consistent engagement with an intelligence framework in a globally harmonised manner.
-Additionally, it must promote collaboration and information sharing between anti-doping agencies and the various public and private organisations involved in anti-doping.
-Intelligence analysis needs to be the underpinning principle of anti-doping across the globe rather than a peripheral speciality for the well-resourced anti-doping organisations.
-As it stands, the lack of international harmonisation limits the efficacy of an intelligence-led response to anti-doping, threatening the integrity of sport and the health of athletes from the amateur to the elite echelons of sport.
+Additionally, it must promote collaboration and information sharing between AD agencies and the various public and private organisations involved in anti-doping.
+Intelligence analysis needs to be the underpinning principle of anti-doping across the globe rather than a peripheral speciality for the well-resourced AD organisations.
+As it stands, the lack of international harmonisation limits the efficacy of an intelligence-led response to anti-doping, threatening the integrity of sport and the health of athletes from the amateur to the elite echelons of the sport.